making sense of tax obligations

 • Trusts that have been in existence for less than three months

-• Trusts that hold less than $50,000 in assets throughout the year, but only if such assets are deposits, government debt obligations, and listed securities
+• Trusts that hold less than $50,000 in assets throughout the year, but only if such assets are money deposits, government debt obligations, and listed securities

 What are the penalties for failure to comply with these rules?